 My name is Kathryn Ash.
 I’m a playwright, dramaturg and actor living in and working from Far North Queensland, Australia since 1990.

-In the 12 years of running that program Enter Stage Write, I learnt a lot.
+In the 12 years of running that program Enter Stage Write, I learned a lot.
 As I sat in on most dramaturgical sessions with the writers I came to understand that I had a passion not only for writing stories, but also a passion for helping other people write their stories.
 I realised that I am, in fact, a dramaturg.
-I began to work as one, assisting in creative developments of new work at JUTE and in other regional centres
+I began to working in creative developments of new work at JUTE and in other regional centres.

 I continue to write plays.
 I continue to have success in development opportunities and in productions.
 Twenty-seven years in this kind of work and my story is still unfolding.